Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to the ability to be aware of things happening behind you or around you without looking.
-The phrase is figurative, as no one literally has eyes in the back of their head; it suggests heightened awareness or vigilance.
+The idiom is figurative, as no one literally has eyes in the back of their head; it suggests heightened awareness or vigilance.

 Origin: